MaraSchulze/CPPprojects/README.md

 | Project 9       | STL | Stock Trading, Reverse Polish Notation, Ford-Johnson Algorithm |

 ## Usage
-Those programs were written for and compiled on a Mac.
+These programs were written for and compiled on a Mac.
 ```
 cd CPP<n>
 cd ex<0x>